Time series 3: BBC One reveals first look at 'masterpiece' drama starring Siobhan Finneran and David Tennant

 Where is it filmed?

-Filming on Time series 3 has begun in Belfast.
+Filming on Time series 3 took place in Belfast last year.

 Belfast has been a hotbed of filming activity in recent months, with Trespasses, Blue Lights, and the upcoming series 7 of Line of Duty being filmed there.